With just a handful of ingredients and 15 minutes, this Warm Mushroom Salad with Sesame Dressing can jazz up your dinner any night of the week.

 Once the mushrooms become slippery-crisp and hot, toss them with the classic Japanese sesame dressing, then add in fresh peppery mizuna (or any leafy vegetables like shungiku/chrysanthemum leaf, watercress, or arugula) and let the mixture soak up all the flavor.
 The result is a savory, nutty and tangy salad and a versatile side to go with everything.

-Serve this Warm Mushroom Salad with Sesame Dressing alongside steamed rice, teriyaki salmon (or agedashi tofu for vegetarian) and miso soup, you have a everyday meal that is hearty and totally satisfying.
+Serve this Warm Mushroom Salad with Sesame Dressing alongside steamed rice, teriyaki salmon (or agedashi tofu for vegetarian) and miso soup, you have an everyday meal that is hearty and totally satisfying.

 - 5 shiitake mushrooms

-- 1 bunch mizuna (or any soft leafy greens)
+- 1 bunch mizuna (Japanese mustard green) (or any soft leafy greens)

 - 1 Tbsp sake